sunilabrahamindia/sunilabraham/index.md

 {% include header.html %}

 Welcome to the documentation portal of **Sunil Abraham**.

+Sunil Abraham is an Indian internet policy, oper source and open knowledge advocate and technology researcher.

+He has worked for decades on digital rights, open standards, and governance reform.
+Founder of the Centre for Internet and Society, he has advised governments and civil bodies on tech regulation.
+His research bridges policy, innovation, and ethics in digital ecosystems.

 This open source project collects and publishes notes, essays, and documentation in a clean, accessible format.

 ---